scott-jensen/swift-tutorials/README.md

 # swift-tutorials
-Sandbox for Swift tutorials and exercises
+Sandbox for my online Swift tutorials and exercises